muxionlabs/byoc-sdk/demo/README.md

 # BYOC SDK Demo App

+This React + Vite demo app walks through the BYOC SDK's publisher, viewer, and data-stream workflows with real-time stats and logging.

-This Vite + React demo mirrors the plain HTML example in `examples/simple-demo.html` while showcasing the idiomatic “install the npm package and call the hooks” workflow.
+This Vite + React demo mirrors the plain HTML example in `examples/html-demo.html` while showcasing the idiomatic "install the npm package and call the hooks" workflow.

 ## Features